Henrietta Maria and the Medici link to the Mantua Collection

 In 1623, when Charles 1 had first been in search of a suitable bride, he and his best friend George Villiers, 1st Duke of Buckingham had undertaken a Grand Tour of Europe.

 His first choice had been Infanta Maria Anna of Spain but these negotiations failed.

-One of the places the pair visited during their tour was the Palazzo of the Duke of Mantua Ferdinando I Gonzaga and his wife, another Catherine de’ Medici, who was the youngest daughter of Ferdinando I de Medici, 3rd Grand Duke of Tuscany.
-Here Charles was hugely impressed by the magnificent artwork collection of the family, much of which had been commissioned by Ferdinand’s Medici mother Eleonora de’ Medici, the elder sister of Marie de’ Medici and decided that he wished to build such a collection for himself!
+One of the places the pair visited during their tour was the Palazzo of the Duke of Mantua Ferdinando I Gonzaga and his wife, another Catherine de’ Medici, who was the second daughter of Ferdinando I de Medici, 3rd Grand Duke of Tuscany and Cristina di Lorena.
+There, Charles was hugely impressed by the magnificent artwork collection of the family, much of which had been commissioned by Ferdinand’s Medici mother Eleonora de’ Medici, the elder sister of Marie de’ Medici and decided that he wished to build such a collection for himself!

 Certainly, it was a year later that negotiations began for the hand of her cousin, Henrietta Maria Bourbon, daughter of Maria de’ Medici and they married in 1625.

 When Duke Ferdinand Gonzaga died in 1626, his brother Vincenzo II, who had no legitimate heirs, inherited the Ducal title and was forced to seek a purchaser of almost the entire Gonzaga collection of Artworks to pay off the huge family debts.
 A problem greatly exacerbated by the prolific purchase of quantities of Artworks by his mother, brother and sister in law!